ameena5432/Project_Zen_Mom/README.md

 Future Enhancements :

-   1) I would like to further enhance my code by following the enhnacement driven development practices and make sure additional scenarios can be handled without any code changes
+   1) I would like to further enhance my code by following the configuration driven development practices and our code should be able to handle it with only
+      config changes.

       For example : If in future we add more survey questions or decide to increase the options in the rating scale then our code should be able to handle it seamlessly.